Felipe Mattioni: Grêmio

-Born in Ijuí, Rio Grande do Sul, Mattioni joined Grêmio Foot-Ball Porto Alegrense in 2004, being promoted to the main squad three years later but failing to appear in the Série A in his first season.
+Born in Ijuí, Rio Grande do Sul, of Italian and German descent.
+Mattioni joined Grêmio Foot-Ball Porto Alegrense in 2004, being promoted to the main squad three years later but failing to appear in the Série A in his first season.
 However, after performing well in the Campeonato Brasileiro Sub-20 and appearing in the Campeonato Gaúcho, he made his debut in the top division in a 2–0 home win against Clube Náutico Capibaribe.

 On 15 January 2009, A.C.
 Milan in Italy acquired Mattioni on loan, with the Rossoneri having an option to buy the player at the end of the campaign.
 He played his first match in a 2–2 friendly draw to Rangers, but failed to make an impact due to leg injuries, his Serie A input consisting of two minutes in a 2–0 away victory over Calcio Catania on 3 May.

 In June 2009, Milan announced the club would not exercise the buying option on Mattioni.
 On 26 August, RCD Mallorca signed him also on loan, from Associação Maga Esporte Clube company, with a pre-set price of about €2 million.
 During the season he battled for first-choice status with Josemi, scoring from 40 meters in a 4–1 home win against Atlético Madrid as the Balearic Islands team eventually finished fifth and qualified to the UEFA Europa League (later revoked).